Cambridge IVF logo

 • Patients and their partners (where applicable) will be required to have a counselling session with one of Cambridge IVF’s recommended counsellors.
 This is to ensure all the implications and legal aspects of donor treatment are understood prior to moving forward.

 If any of the tests have been undertaken recently by another accredited service or the NHS it may be possible to use these results.
+Please check with the medical team to ensure the test will be still valid at the time of your donor egg treatment cycle

 Is Donor Egg IVF suitable for me?